sbogh/digital-stethoscope/README.md

 ---

 These potential extensions align with the user needs captured in our [User Interviews](https://github.com/sbogh/digital-stethoscope/blob/main/admin/user-research/user-research-summary.md) and the architecture outlined in our [Miro board](https://miro.com/app/board/uXjVI8VBn7o=/?share_link_id=259432345089).

+## Contributing
+This project is no longer actively maintained, but if you'd like to fork or reuse components, feel free to open issues or pull requests.